 Keep reading to learn key takeaways that you can implement into your own evaluation process as you embark on the search for the marketing automation platform that’s right for you.

-Having Your Distributed Marketing Team on the Same Page Is Crucial for Marketing Success
+Having Your Distributed Marketing Team on the Same Page Is Crucial

 When Louise and her team embarked on the search for a new marketing automation platform that could be used by business units across Europe, they weren’t new to the world of marketing automation.
 Sharp’s European business units were actually each using an array of marketing automation platforms to support their business efforts.